AlidadeMC/alidade/MCMaps/Resources/Alidade.docc/Articles/FileFormat.md

 ## Images

-@Row(numberOfColumns: 5) {
-    @Column(size: 3) {
 Pins and other relevant data types might contain images that are associated to them.
 Officially, the `.mcmap` file format doesn't enforce a consistent naming convention for image files, but Alidade will generate a unique UUID string to be used as the file's name when a player uploads a photo from their Photos library or an image file from their Mac through the Finder.

-        Images that correspond to a given data type, such as a pin, should match the name of the file as it is stored in the ``CartographyMapFile/Keys/images`` directory, without the folder
+Images that correspond to a given data type, such as a pin, should match the name of the file as it is stored in the ``CartographyMapFile/Keys/images`` directory, without the folder path.
-        path.
 See below for how this is correlated for a pin as an example.
-    }
-    @Column(size: 2) {
-        > Tip: Consider making image file names unique, and don't tie them
-        > with names of data types.
-Since players can rename these types
-        > at any given moment, having a unique name that isn't associated
-        > with a data type's name ensures stability across rename
-        > operations.
-    }
-}

 @Row {
     @Column {